Where to Eat in Paris: Tips from a Foodie

-The following guest post about where to eat in Paris was written by Gigi Griffis.
-All photos by Gigi.
+The following tips where to eat in Paris were provided by Gigi Griffis.
+All photos by Gigi, except the first one.

 Whether you’re normally a foodie or not, chances are when you think of Paris, you think of food.
 After all, France gave the world croissants and fries and chocolate lava cake.
 So most people have at least a few French dishes on their must-try list—even if just to figure out what all the hype’s about.